The Child and Family Services Division (CFSD) is a part of the Montana Department of Public Health and Human Services.

 The Weatherization Program helps participants to improve the heating efficiency of their homes and thus reduce their energy consumption.
 The Low Income Energy Assistance Program (LIEAP) pays part of winter energy bills for eligible people.
 Most utilities offer LIEAP recipients discounts on their bills.

-The mission of the Montana Immunization Program is to prevent vaccine preventable disease among all residents throughout their life span by sharing information, managing data, providing education, giving guidance, and overseeing distribution of publicly-funded vaccines.
+The Montana Immunization Program Mission is to prevent vaccine preventable disease among all residents throughout their life span by sharing information, managing data, providing education, giving guidance, and overseeing distribution of publicly-funded vaccines.

 To submit a question or comment to the Immunization Program, please click on the suggestion box to access the online form.